acikaz/ToDoListAPP/README.md

-# ToDo Aplikacija
+# ToDo App
-- Aplikacija je napisana pomocu HTML,CSS, JavaScript
+- App made with HTML,CSS, JavaScript and Bootstrap
-- Responsive je napravljen pomocu Bootstrap library